MrScripty/Studio-Whip/README.md

 2. Under "System Variables" or "User Variables," select `Path` and click `Edit`.
 3. Click `New` and add: `C:\VulkanSDK\<version>\Bin` (replace `<version>` with your installed version).
 4. Click `OK` to save.
 5. Verify with `glslc --version` in PowerShell.
+It should output the compiler version.

 ## Contributing
 Check out the [architecture overview](https://github.com/MrScripty/Studio-Whip/blob/main/rust/documentation/architecture.md), [modules documentation](https://github.com/MrScripty/Studio-Whip/blob/main/rust/documentation/modules.md), [Roadmap](https://github.com/MrScripty/Studio-Whip/blob/main/rust/documentation/roadmap.md), and [prompt_tool.sh](https://github.com/MrScripty/Studio-Whip/tree/main/rust/utilities) to get started.

 ## Is This Production Ready?

-No. This is a complex early development software with many incomplete or missing features.
-It will take at least a year to enter plausable production readiyness.
+No. This is a complex early development software with partial and unimplemented features.
+It will take at least a year to enter plausable production use.